converse99/converse99/README.md

 # converse99 Bio

 Greetings fellow GitHub users.
 My name is Dave Porter @converse99.
-I'm new to GitHub but have been using Git on the command line for many years with private repositories.

 My coding experience dates back to the early 1970s on a Burroughs 6700 mainframe computer.
 In the early days of the microprocessor, I designed and